 You must also complete the Application for In-State Tuition (PDF).

-an EMPLID which is your student identification number.
+an EMPLID which is your student identification number as well as a USERNAME and temporary password.
 This is VERY IMPORTANT and

-you will need to know this number to register for your Dual Enrollment course, placement tests, check your grades,
+you will need to know this number to register for your Dual Enrollment course(s) with the high school and VWCC, placement tests,

 KEEP THIS NUMBER IN A SAFE PLACE, AND DO NOT LOOSE IT!